jakerella/builder/README.md

     "pages_loc": "pages/",  // the directory path for all content pages "recurse_pages": true,  // should the pages location be looked through recursively?
     "build_index": true,  // should we generate a search index for the HTML files generated?
-    "title_element": null, // an HTML element name to look for if there is no title in front matter (i.e. "h2") "static_copy": [
+    "title_element": null,  // an HTML element name to look for if there is no title in front matter (i.e. "h2") "header_anchors": true,  // whether to add "id" attributes to header elements converted from markdown (easier linking) "static_copy": [
         // An array of things to copy into the destination directory as-is (like CSS, client side JS, etc) { "source": "assets/", "dest": "" }